eothmal/pattern/README.md

 OOAD Principle
 #
--Prefer composition over inheritance: More flexible, lowe coupling -Program to interface rather than implementation: Easier to test, Change and replace implementation as needed
+- Prefer composition over inheritance: More flexible, lowe coupling
+- Program to interface rather than implementation: Easier to test, Change and replace implementation as needed

 #
 S - Single Responsibility Principle